 Soakers are a proven option for waterproofing corners and joints for bevelback weatherboards.
-They are shaped-metal profiles that are joined over the top surface of the weatherboard and act as an externally fixed flashing to prevent moisture getting through joints and corners.
+They are shaped-metal profiles that are joined over the top surface of the weatherboard acting as an externally fixed flashing to prevent moisture getting through joints and corners.
 They are specifically sized to each profile, so contact our sales team for more info.

 Western Red Cedar: This durable timber has great stability and is a popular and attractive option.